ligos/blog.ligos.net/source/about.md

 Which hosts this blog and [MakeMeAPassword.org](https://makemeapassword.org).

+## Financial Support

+If you'd like to financially support this blog, please see the [donate](/donate.html) page for more details.

 ## Copyright

 This site is copyright © Murray Grant 2016.
 Content by the author is licensed under a Creative Commons License [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/deed.en_GB).
 Other content is copyright their respective owners.